0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 </figure>
 {::options parse_block_html="false" /}

-{% include captioned_image.html url="/images/sagemath_lfsr_example.png" description="Example of output for the toy-LFSR from before - note that rightmost column is actually the output bit, and is redundant.
+{% include captioned_image.html url="/images/sagemath_lfsr_example.png" description="Example of output for the toy-LFSR from before - note that rightmost column here actually represents the output bit, and is redundant.
 Below that, the generated equations are multiplied with the seed vector to generate the LFSRs outputs." style="width: 100vh" %}

 To clarify - each row in the resulting matrix represents a linear combination of some of the initial state bits - same as the linear equation system from before.
 To get the LFSRs $$n^{th}$$ output, we can transpose and multiply the $$n^{th}$$ row with the initial state vector.
 Similarly, we can multiply an $$n^{th}$$ row matrix with the initial state vector to get $$n$$ consecutive outputs.